Fredrik-Ostlund/ModsimBlog/index.md

 This blog will follow the development of a physics simulation project in the course DD1354 Models and Simulations at KTH.

 The project aims to simulate a Galton Board.
 This is a toy where metal balls are dropped onto pegs that are arranged in a triangle-pattern.
-On each peg, the ball bounces of the peg and if it is calibrated(well built enough), there is roughly a 50/50 chance that the ball moves either to the right or to the left on each bounce.
+On each peg, the ball bounces off the peg and if it is calibrated(well-built enough), there is roughly a 50/50 chance that the ball moves either to the right or to the left on each bounce.
 Each ball follows a binomial distribution **X~Bin(n, p)** where **n** is the number of rows in the board, and **p** is the chance of a bounce in either direction, i.e 0.5.

 Together, all balls approximate a Probability Mass Function (PMF) of the binomial distribution (and given enough balls, a normal distribution).